chrisallenlane/watchtower/INSTALL.md

 INSTALLING
 ==========
-"Installing" this program is simple: just copy the project folder onto the desired location on your system, and `./watchtower` when you want to use the script.
+"Installing" this program is simple: just copy the project folder onto the desired location on your system, and run `./watchtower` when you want to use the script.
 Ie:

 	cd <the project directory>